 At this point, you might think, ‘hang on!
 Earlier you said accelerometers measure acceleration’.
 While it is true accelerometers do measure acceleration, we didn’t want to confuse matters by saying that what accelerometers measure is actually acceleration relative to freefall—and that’s why a vertical accelerometer at rest shows a reading of -9.81 m/s².
 Don’t worry if that doesn’t make sense yet, the next section explains that.

 Accelerometers measure acceleration relative to freefall using the principle described in Newton’s second law of motion.
-That is to say, they measure the relative force acting on a known mass, and use that to calculate the acceleration it must be undergoing.
-To understand this, let’s start by drawing a simple accelerometer.
+That is to say, accelerometers measure the relative force acting on a known mass, and use that to calculate the acceleration it must be undergoing.
+To understand this, let’s start by drawing a simple accelerometer sensor.

 From the image, we can see the accelerometer contains a known mass, which is attached to a transducer capable of measuring force.
 However, do note that the mass is constrained within the casing of the accelerometer and can only move left or right—this defines the accelerometer’s measurement axis.

-So how does this work in the real world?
-The image below shows what happens when we place that accelerometer in a car.
+So how does accelerometers work in the real world?
+The image below shows what happens when we place an accelerometer sensor in a car.
 The car is shown in four states; static, accelerating, cruising at a constant speed and braking.
 You can see what happens to the mass inside the accelerometer in each scenario.

 While the car is static, the mass remains in its centre position as no force is acting on it (at least not along its measurement axis).